iOS 11 vs iOS 10

 This is probably the change you'll notice first.

-In iOS 10 the Lock Screen (showing very recent notifications that have come in since you last unlocked the device), and notifications (which shows older notifications that you've seen but haven't chosen to dismiss) are two separate screens; the Lock Screen shows first of all when you use Lift To Wake, while notifications has to be consciously swiped down from the top of the screen.
+In iOS 10 the Lock Screen (showing very recent notifications that have come in since you last unlocked the device), and notifications (which shows older notifications that you've seen but haven't chosen to dismiss) are two separate screens; the Lock Screen shows first of all when you use Lift To Wake, while the notifications screen has to be consciously swiped down from the top of the screen.

 The Control Centre (accessed by swiping up from anywhere in the OS - except for the Lock Screen, as explained above!) has been redesigned.